 What are the risks of snoring and sleep apnoea?

 Snoring is primarily perceived as bothersome.
 However, sleep apnoea also has a considerable effect on your health.
 Sleep apnoea can lead to chronic sleep disorders, fatigue, headache and high blood pressure, amongst other things.
 In addition, obesity and diabetes often occur in combination with sleep apnoea.

 High risk of OSA: 3 or more points.

 Low risk of OSA: fewer than 3 points.

-- Do you snore loudly?2.
-Do you often feel tired, fatigued, or sleepy during the day?
+- 2. Do you often feel tired, fatigued, or sleepy during the day?

 Schedule a consultation with our MAD dentist if you scored 3 or more points on the abovementioned questions.
 Our MAD dentist will arrange a referral to an ENT specialist for a sleep study.

 Initial appointment.
 At the initial appointment, an oral examination takes place, including X-rays and illuminated photographs.
 You discuss the reason for the referral and the results of the sleep study with the MAD specialist.
 If the condition of your teeth allows, imprints of your upper and lower jaws are made and your bite is registered.
 This information is eventually used to manufacture the snore guard in the dental laboratory.

 Fitting.
 The dental technician needs 3-4 weeks to manufacture the MAD.
 We then schedule a short appointment of around 20 minutes to fit the mouth guard.
 In addition, the MAD specialist gives you advice regarding any symptoms and instructions for maintenance.

 Check-up.
 One week after having the MAD device fitted, you return for a check-up to evaluate the effect of the mouth guard and to make any adjustments.
 You subsequently return for annual MAD check-ups.